Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Discussions

-CDT and post-calibration (\ie, $\tau$-normalization~\cite{kang2019decoupling}) adjust $\vw_c^\top f_{\vtheta}(\vx)$ differently: CDT divides those of minor classes {\em more in training} (cf., \autoref{eq:margin} of the main paper), while post-calibration divides those of major ones more in testing.
+CDT and post-calibration (\ie, $\tau$-normalization~\cite{kang2019decoupling}) adjust $\vw_c^\top f_{\vtheta}(\vx)$ differently.
+CDT divides those of {\em minor classes more in training} (see \autoref{eq:margin} of the main paper), encouraging the classifier to learn to compensate for it.
+In contrast, post-calibration divides those of {\em major classes more in testing}.
 Specifically, $\tau$-normalization applies the following decision rule

 where $\tau\in[0,1]$ is a hyperparameter.
 We note that, major classes usually have larger $\|\vw_c\|_2$.